williamdemeo/Math160-Fall2015/README.md

 The regularly scheduled office hours listed above are subject to change.
 Changes will be announced during lecture.
 It is helpful (but not required) to
 <a href="mailto:williamdemeo@gmail.com?subject=MATH 160:
-attending office hours&amp;body=Dear Dr. DeMeo, I plan to attend your office hours this week on (fill in day/time).
+ office hours&amp;body=Dear Dr. DeMeo, I plan to attend your office hours this week on (fill in day/time).
 Sincerely, (your full name)">send me an email</a>
 in advance to let me know when you plan to visit.